Privacy Policy

 • Session title and activity state

-This is metadata only.
-Your actual terminal input and output is end-to-end encrypted and never readable by our servers.
+This is routing metadata.
+Your terminal input and output are end-to-end encrypted and not readable by the AFK relay in plaintext.

 Device Information